ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/customization.rst

 This role can be fully customized to fit your specific environment.
-In fact for most users it is recommended that they customize/tweak the role variables before applying across their envirnoment.
+In fact for most users it is recommended that they customize/tweak the role variables before applying across their environment.

 .. contents::
    :local: